lwhxe/DEngine/README.md

 We're combining the functions of Python and the Discord API implementation in Discord.py.

 When you create your project, you will have your functions on the left sidebar.
-This is what is being compiled by our program.
+This is what is being compiled by our program.\n
-When you press [ctrl + s], your progress will be saved to "{project_name}.sv".
-When you select: Build -> App, "{project_name}.sv", is converted into "{project_name}.py".
+When you press [ctrl + s], your progress will be saved to "{project_name}.sv".\n When you select: Build -> App, "{project_name}.sv", is converted into "{project_name}.py".
 When you select: Build -> Executable, "{project_name}.py", is converted into "{project_name}.exe".
 When you select: Build -> Installer, Your entire build gets converted into: "{project_name}_installer.exe".